Lanilen/GBS-PreProcess/README.md

 The scripts should be run in order:

-batch_trim.pl: This program will take a list of fastq reads and barcodes, and wrap around TrimGalore (which, in turn, is also a wrapper) to remove as much adapter as possible, as well as the barcodes from the reverse complement of the reads (i.e., the barcode when the GBS tag is shorter than the read length of the Illumina instrument).
+**batch_trim.pl**: This program will take a list of fastq reads and barcodes, and wrap around TrimGalore (which, in turn, is also a wrapper) to remove as much adapter as possible, as well as the barcodes from the reverse complement of the reads (i.e., the barcode when the GBS tag is shorter than the read length of the Illumina instrument).
 Trimming by Illumina